 Accordingly, the CCWG-Accountability recommends that the following aspects be made Fundamental Bylaws as a part of Work Stream 1:

-The Community Mechanism as the Sole Designator Model including the right of inspection granted to Decisional Participants as described in Recommendation 1.
+The Empowered Community for enforcing Community Powers, including the role of sole designator of ICANN’s Directors, as described in Recommendation #1.

-The escalation and enforcement mechanisms as described in Recommendation 2.
+The escalation and enforcement mechanisms as described in Recommendation #2.

-The process for amending Fundamental Bylaws and/or Articles of Incorporation as described in Recommendation 3.
+The process for amending Fundamental Bylaws and/or Articles of Incorporation, and for approving ICANN’s sale or other disposition of all or substantially all of ICANN’s assets, as described in Recommendation #3.

-The seven Community Powers as described in Recommendation 4.
+The seven Community Powers as described in Recommendation #4.

-The Mission, Commitments, and Core Values as described in Recommendation 5.
+The Mission, Commitments, and Core Values as described in Recommendation #5.

-The framework for the Independent Review Process as described in Recommendation 7.
+The framework for the Independent Review Process as described in Recommendation #7.

 The IANA Function Review, Special IANA Function Review and the Separation Process, accountability mechanisms for the IANA naming functions that are required under the CWG-Stewardship Proposal.

-The PTI Governance and Customer Standing Committee (CSC) structures, also required by the CWG-Stewardship’s Proposal.
+The PTI Governance and Customer Standing Committee (CSC) structures, also required by the CWG-Stewardship Proposal.

-The right of investigation (as described in Section 3 of Annex 01 - Recommendation #1: Establishing an Empowered Community for Enforcing Community Power)
+The rights of investigation and inspection (as described in Recommendation #1: Establishing an Empowered Community for Enforcing Community Powers).

 Articles of Incorporation